OSGConnect/connectbook/frequently-asked-questions-faq-.md

 **How do I submit a computing job?**

 Jobs are submitted via HTCondor scheduler.
 Please refer the [QuickStart](http://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) for more details on submitting and managing jobs.

+**How many jobs can I keep idle in the queue?**

+The preferred number of idle jobs is to not exceed 10k.
+If you have much more jobs than that, we recommend that you use HTCondor DAGMan to control it.
+Stick all the jobs in the DAG, and then submit with: condor_submit_dag -maxidle 10000 ...
+DAGMan will then maintain the 10k idle jobs for you.

 ##Data Storage and Transfer
 **What is the best way to process large volume of data?**